 (if you already have a developer account in CNHi, you can skip this step)

-Creating a CNHi developer account is a very simple and automatic process, just register with this link.
+Creating a CNHi developer account is a very simple and automatic process, you can register here.

 After that, you will have created your developer account and can go to the next step of this tutorial.